tetrakai/open-sauce/_posts/2014-10-26-creme-caramel.md

 }
 method: [
   'Preheat oven to 170°C (330°F)',
-  'Combine 1/3 cup sugar and 1/2 cup cold water in a saucepan over low heat.
+  'Combine <strong>1/3 cup</strong> sugar and 1/2 cup cold water in a saucepan over low heat.
 Cook, stirring, for 5 minutes or until sugar has dissolved.', 'Increase heat to high (maximum).
 Bring to the boil.
 Boil, without stirring, for 5 to 7 minutes or until golden (if using thick based saucepan, remove from heat as soon as mixture starts going brown).',